 Amy Watt, London c1947, Watercolour by her daughter Mary Millar Watt.

 Amy Watt (née Maulby Biggs.
 1900-1956) attended Plymouth School of Art and St Martin’s in London.
 There she met the artist John Millar Watt and they were married in 1923.
-They had two children, Mary and George.
+Their two children, Mary and George were born in Dedham, Essex in 1924 and 1931 respectively.

 She exhibited at the RA almost every year of her professional life, gaining recognition for her use of colour in landscape and her extravagant and large flowerpieces.
-Millar and Amy left London for Dedham in Essex when first married.
-Their daughter Mary was born the following year and Millar began to form plans to build a house with a studio.
-Millar’s cartoon creation POP, plus the demand for his illustration, allowed him to build that house.
+Millar and Amy left London for Dedham when first married.
+Millar began to form plans to build a house with a studio as his cartoon creation POP became swiftly popular.
+This work, plus the demand for his illustration enabled the couple to finish building the house by the time their son George, was born there in 1931.

 Their move to the country was supported by a convenient train line into London and Miillar in particular, was able to send stocks of POP drawings directly to the newspaper via rail.
 After a few years renting accomodation in the High Street of Dedham, Millar

-encountered a farmer and asked to buy a parcel of land, upon which he built a house incorporating some innovative building materials and incorporating a vast studio which occupied most of the first floor.
-The family settled for some years and the couple's son George was born there in 1931.
+encountered a farmer on one of his walks above the village and asked to buy a parcel of land, upon which he built a house incorporating some innovative building materials and incorporating a vast studio which occupied most of the first floor.
+The family settled at The Studio for some years until the rumblings of War once again, compelled a move from East Anglia.

 Rookery Farm.
 Amy Watt.
 Oil on Canvas c1924.
 Millar bought a large piece of land to build their house and studio.
 Both Amy and her husband painted the nearby medieval farmhouse and outbuildings, and the vale beyond their own field that Constable had painted before them.